hawkinsw/CPPTimes/ScopeSupplement.md

 Welcome to a special supplement to the C++ Times!
 On occasion, Curie, Inc., the publisher of the C++ Times, entices its customers who buy their publications off the rack in the Kroger checkout lanes with inserts.

-### Getting Healthy C++ in 2022 With Scopes
+### Getting Healthy C++ in 2023 With Scopes
 As we discussed in class, a _scope_ is the "part of the program where a variable may be used."
 A variable is _local_ to the scope where it is declared/defined.
 A scope is created at every `{` and destroyed at the matching `}`.

 We take advantage of scopes in order to limit the possibility that other developers writing code in other parts of the same program create/use variables with the same name as ours in ways that conflict.

-If our compiler has taught us anything in the first few weeks of class, it's that we _cannot_ declare two variables with exactly the same name.
+If our compiler has taught us anything, it's that we _cannot_ declare two variables with exactly the same name.
 So, what happens when we are writing a really big program and we have two variables in different parts of the code and both represent a quantity like, say, time?
 In both cases it would be ideal if we could call that variable `time`.
 But, doesn't C++ prevent that?

 No, not at all!
 It is the rule only that you cannot declare two (or more) variables _in the same scope_ that have the same name.
 In your program, as long as you need two variables to represent time in different scopes, you can name them both `time` without worrying about conflicts.